Mlaiel/iacherie/microservices/communication_services/README.md

 ## 📋 Overview

-The Communication Services module provides enterprise-grade communication and messaging capabilities for the Ainflue platform.
+The Communication Services module provides enterprise-grade communication and messaging capabilities for the IA Chérie platform.
 This module handles all forms of inter-service communication, real-time messaging, notifications, and collaboration features.

 ## 🏗️ Architecture